gkdivya/EVA/13_ViT/CatsAndDogs_ViT/README.md

 Dataset is downloaded from Kaggle [here](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)

 The train folder contains 25000 images of dogs and cats.
 Each image in this folder has the label as part of the filename.
 The test folder contains 12500 images, named according to a numeric id.
-For each image in the test set, you should predict a probability that the image is a dog (1 = dog, 0 = cat)
+For each image in the test set, you should predict a probability that the image is a dog or cat (1 = dog, 0 = cat)

 ## Model using vit-pytorch and Linformer